-- A. Boundaries indicated as approximately following the centerlines of roads, streams, transportation and utility rights-of-way shall be construed to follow such centerlines. - B. Boundaries indicated as approximately following lot lines shall be construed to follow such lot lines. - C. Boundaries indicated as following shorelines shall be construed as the low mean water level. - D. Boundaries indicated as parallel to or extensions of features in A through C above shall be so construed. - E. Where circumstances are not covered by A through D above, the Board of Adjustment shall interpret the district boundaries in consultation with the Planning Commission.
+A. Boundaries indicated as approximately following the centerlines of roads, streams, transportation and utility rights-of-way shall be construed to follow such centerlines.

+B. Boundaries indicated as approximately following lot lines shall be construed to follow such lot lines.

+C. Boundaries indicated as following shorelines shall be construed as the low mean water level.

+D. Boundaries indicated as parallel to or extensions of features in A through C above shall be so construed.

+E. Where circumstances are not covered by A through D above, the Board of Adjustment shall interpret the district boundaries in consultation with the Planning Commission.

+F. The Administrative Officer shall determine the relationship of a proposed development to the area of special flood hazard, using, where available (i.e., Zone A), the base flood elevations and floodway limits provided by the National Flood Insurance Program in the Flood Insurance Study and accompanying maps.
+Where interpretation is needed as to the exact location of the boundary, the Board of Adjustment shall, upon appeal, make the necessary interpretation.
+The person contesting the location of the boundary shall be given a reasonable opportunity to present his/her case to the Board of Adjustment and to submit his/her own technical evidence.

-Section 304 - Lot Size, Setbacks, Yards
+Section 204 - Lot Size, Setbacks, Yards